basenotes/basenotes/README.md

 # Basenotes.com

-This is the public repository for [Basenotes.com](https://basenotes.com), a website dedicated to building and awesome perfume community and knowledge repository.
+This is the public repository for [Basenotes.com](https://basenotes.com), a website dedicated to building an awesome perfume community and knowledge repository.

 ## Feature Requests and Reporting Issues